 They ran into the hundreds (sometimes a thousand and more) dollars.

-Plus, I couldn’t find the exact blue-ish color that I wanted, so I turned to Facebook Marketplace.
+Plus, I couldn’t find the exact blue-ish color that I wanted, so I turned to Facebook Marketplace for some DIY homeschool room ideas pieces.

 I had set in my head that I didn’t want to pay more than $100 (at the very high end), because I wanted to refinish a used table for our color scheme.